[North Central]

 Fly Shop

-dry flies and standard subsurface nymphs and emergers.
-Brown trout being
+flies and standard subsurface nymphs and emergers.
+Brown trout being caught

-caught and released on various dryflies.
-ODWC will stock 200,000 fingerling
+and released on various dryflies.
+ODWC will stock 200,000 fingerling rainbow

-Very little water being released through powerhouse making zone 2 and 3
+little water being released through powerhouse making zone 2 and 3 fishable.

 Upper Illinois